Danny Kirmond: Wakefield Trinity

 In 2012, Kirmond signed for Wakefield Trinity after his successful loan spell two years earlier in 2010.
 Kirmond was named captain mid season in 2012.
 In 2015, Kirmond captain Trinity in the Million Pound Game against the Bradford Bulls, whom they beat to ensure their Super League status would be saved.

 York City Knights

 On 3 September 2020 it was announced that Kirmond would join York City Knights for the 2021 season In addition to playing for York, Kirmond took on a role as an assistant coach during the 2023 season.

 On 30 Oct 2023 he announced his retirement from professional rugby league.
 Following his departure from York, Kirmond was appointed as the assistant coach at Wakefield.

-International career

-After an impressive start to the 2012 season at Wakefield Trinity, Kirmond was named in England's pre-season International Origin Series against the Exiles.
-This was his only England cap to date.